- The single biggest change you can make is to switch to a more sustainable energy supplier.

 - Keep heating, ventilation, and air conditioning (HVAC) to a minimum.

-- Many members or organisations may have to rely on their property owner to switch energy providers.
+- Some members may have to rely on their property owner to switch energy providers.
 If you have co-tenants in the building then discuss better options with them.

 - If you own your own property, or if your property owner gives you permission, consider investing in onsite power generation such as solar or wind.
 These generators can provide clean energy at a fraction of the cost of traditional utilities.
 In many cases they can even be a small source of income.
 Investing in your own supply of renewable energy that connects directly to your building, is the only way to ensure that the carbon footprint of your electricity is zero.